Beauma/dpiTracker/README.md

 # AWS Server Information

 The EC2 instance uses mongoDB, Express, and NodeJS.
 The github repository is stored in /var/www.
 PM2 and Nginx are used to manage resources.

+Our stack follows [this article](https://itnext.io/deploy-a-mongodb-expressjs-reactjs-nodejs-mern-stack-web-application-on-aws-ec2-2a0d8199a682) most closely.
+It also takes hints from [Keith Weaver's article](https://medium.com/@Keithweaver_/setting-up-mern-stack-on-aws-ec2-6dc599be4737) on setting up a deploy key.

+MongoDB was installed on the instance using [this StackOverflow](https://stackoverflow.com/questions/61547664/im-unable-to-install-mongodb-in-my-ubuntu-system-and-i-face-this-error-while-in) with help from the [MongoDB docs](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)